DiscordKt/DiscordKt/packages.md

 DiscordKt is a framework for creating Discord bots entirely in Kotlin.
 It uses Kord for direct interactions with the Discord API.

-# Package me.jakejmattson.discordkt.api.annotations
+# Package me.jakejmattson.discordkt.annotations

 Annotations used for dependency injection.

-# Package me.jakejmattson.discordkt.api.arguments
+# Package me.jakejmattson.discordkt.arguments

 Argument types for parsing command input.

-# Package me.jakejmattson.discordkt.api.conversation
+# Package me.jakejmattson.discordkt.conversation

 Contains all logic and builders for conversations.

-# Package me.jakejmattson.discordkt.api.dsl
+# Package me.jakejmattson.discordkt.dsl

 Primary builders and events used to develop bots.

-# Package me.jakejmattson.discordkt.api.extensions
+# Package me.jakejmattson.discordkt.extensions

 Extension functions to aid in bot development.

-# Package me.jakejmattson.discordkt.api.locale
+# Package me.jakejmattson.discordkt.locale

 A collection of user-facing string values.